NicolasMoreauCPage/MedDataBridge/Doc/IHE_PAM_WORKFLOWS_FR.md

 ### 2.1.
 Admission classique

-### 2.1.
-Admission classique

 - A01 : Admission
 - A02/A08 : Transfert ou modification
 - A03 : Sortie
 - A11/A13 : Annulation

 ### 2.2.
 Préadmission et changement de classe

 - A04/A05/A06/A07 : Préadmission, changement de classe, etc.
 - A03/A13 : Sortie ou annulation

-- A03/A13 : Sortie ou annulation

 ### 2.3.
 Permission et retour

 - A21/A22/A52/A53 : Permission, retour, annulation

-### 2.3.
-Permission et retour

 ### 2.4.
-Fusion d’identités
+Fusion d'identités

-- A40 (PID/MRG) : Fusion de patients, ré-attribution des entités

-### 2.5.
-Mise à jour partielle

-- Z99 : Update partiel, tolérance sandbox

 - A40 (PID/MRG) : Fusion de patients, ré-attribution des entités

 ### 2.5.
 Mise à jour partielle

 - Z99 : Update partiel, tolérance sandbox

 ## 3. Règles de validation des enchaînements